 Just like you wouldn’t rely on your neighbor’s cousin’s former roommate who says she can “plan your wedding,” you shouldn’t rely on anyone’s capabilities to handle it without doing some research first.
 A “Wedding Planner” or “Wedding Coordinator” tag does not mean the person you’re talking to is a wedding professional.

-4 Things You Should Look At When Hiring A Wedding Planner In Tahiti (Or Anywhere Else)
+4 Things You Should Look At When In The Process Of Working With A Wedding Planner In Tahiti (Or Anywhere Else)

 1. Does he/she have a comprehensive website?